 No other print publication reaches the level of critical Sea Services policy-setters and decision-makers that Proceedings does, and no one carries the editorial weight and gravitas of our writers and editors.

 Our digital properties have grown exponentially over the past five years and are the clear market leaders in reaching our Sea Services audience.

 USNI News exploded onto the scene to become the Sea Services online “daily" of record.
 Already bookmarked and read by military readers around the globe, USNI News targeted content features four to five original stories daily.
 It increases the Naval Institute’s already significant reach and influence to even more of the Sea Services most influential players.
 Each month, our top ten cities include Washington, San Diego, New York, Los Angeles and Norfolk so you know the right people — those who have and still are serving—are reading us.

 Full-time online journalists research and write all original content

-More than 1,000,000 page views per month, which makes USNI News the fifth biggest military affinity website worldwide in spite of its specific focus
+More than 2,000,000 page views per month, which makes USNI News the FOURTH biggest military affinity website worldwide

 Stories are featured almost every day on “CHINFO Clips” and by virtually every other news organization that matters to the military audience